10 LA Icons at a Glance

 The Skirball Cultural Center commissioned MATT to tackle an ambitious, 20-year, four-phase development, blending architect Moshe Safdie’s as-cast architectural concrete vision fluidly into the surrounding Santa Monica mountainscape, culminating in the creation of a museum, the Ahmanson Hall multi-use facility with its signature vaulted, semi-circular auditorium, an archaeological discovery center, a permanent, interactive Noah’s Ark exhibit, a main reception and classroom facility, a massive banquet facility, a large outdoor courtyard, two multi-level parking garages, an amphitheater and an elegant outdoor gardenscape.

 Academy Museum of Motion Pictures

-This cutting-edge, updated museum space will carve a sleek, curving silhouette against the LA skyline at Wilshire and Fairfax, featuring both a historical restoration of the original 1939 May Company building—now the Saban Building—and also new construction of a breathtaking, base-isolated glass and concrete dome that will stand at six-and-a-half stories and house a 1,000-seat theater and outdoor terraces.
+This cutting-edge museum space carves a sleek, curving silhouette against the LA skyline at Wilshire and Fairfax, featuring both a historical restoration of the original 1939 May Company building—now the Saban Building—and also new construction of a breathtaking, base-isolated glass and concrete dome that stands at six-and-a-half stories and houses a 1,000-seat theater and outdoor terraces.